macaw-cad/dynamic-loading/README.md

 - RunWithList.cmd
 - RunWithMemoryCache.cmd

+> You can't run both scripts at once, because it uses the same output folder to run the Web app.
+Shutdown the current command, before running the next script.

 The two command scripts are mostly the same.
 It all starts with deleting all the `Macaw.DynamicLoading` assemlbies from the  Web app output folder.
 Then it will do a nuget restore, followed up by a build of the solution.

-After that the script differs.
+After that, the script differs from each other.
 In the `RunWithList.cmd` script it will copy the assembly `Macaw.DynamicLoading.List.dll` to the output folder of the Web app.
 The `RunWithMemoryCache.cmd` script will copy the `Macaw.DynamicLoading.ModuleRegistration.dll` to the output folder.

-After that it will call your browser to browse the url `http://localhost:5000`.
+After that it will call your browser to open a window to the url `http://localhost:5000`.
 Directly after that it will spin up the Web app project running on port `5000`.
+The website should be displayed in your browser.
+Check the assemblyname on the screen to see that the module was dynamically loaded into memory.

+I hope you will enjoy this code.
+Remember to always have fun will coding!